MAPF-HD: Multi-Agent Path Finding in High-Density Environments

 \subsection{Experiment 4}

 We evaluated the applicability of PHANS in complex environments with obstacles such as pillars, which are common in large warehouse environments.
-In this scenario, path planning is challenging.
 For Experiment~4 (Fig.~\ref{exp4_env}), we set static obstacles as in Experiment~2 and assessed the makespan and computation time across varying densities.
 We set the number of target agents to 12, whereas the occupation density varied from $15\%$ to $95\%$ of the cells.
 The densities included obstructing agents (varied) and static obstacles (fixed at $90$ cells).
 Fifty trials were performed for each density.
 As in Experiments~1--3, the maximum computation time for each trial was $180$~s.